publiclab/Leaflet.DistortableImage/README.md

  Addons:
 * **L.RestoreAction**
-  * Restores the image to its initial dimensions, scale, rotation, and location on the map.
+  * Restores the image to its natural dimensions, scale, rotation, and location on the map.
 * **L.StackAction** (<kbd>q</kbd>, <kbd>a</kbd>)
   * Switch an image's overlap compared to neighboring images back and forth into view.
 Employs [`bringToFront()`](https://leafletjs.com/reference-1.5.0.html\#imageoverlay-bringtofront) and [`bringToBack()`](https://leafletjs.com/reference-1.5.0.html#imageoverlay-bringtoback) from the Leaflet API.
 * **L.GeolocateAction (WIP)**